gaurang-mahajan/scGenePT-modified/CODE_OF_CONDUCT.md

 * Other conduct which could reasonably be considered inappropriate in a professional setting

+Responsible Use: We are committed to advancing the responsible development and use of artificial intelligence.
+Please follow our [Acceptable Use Policy](https://virtualcellmodels.cziscience.com/acceptable-use-policy) when engaging with the model.

 ## Enforcement Responsibilities

 Community leaders are responsible for clarifying and enforcing our standards of